schnalz-digital/DeathManager/README.md

 - Choose Multiplayer Flags for GZDoom, Zandronum, Chocolate Doom
 - Browse the Zandronum, Chocolate or Odamex Server List and Join a Server
 - Download missing WADS with a click! to join the Server
+  - Wads will be downloaded to the ./downloads folder
 - Drag and Drop Addon Wads to Game Wads or change the order of the Selected wads
 - Choose a Map for the activated WAD File
   - The activated WAD File is read Bytewise to find all real maps inside the wad.